Vitamin C (Ascorbic Acid)

 - ^ Kodama M, Kodama T. Is Linus Pauling, a vitamin C advocate, just making much ado about nothing?
 (Review).
 In Vivo.
 (1994)

 - ^ abcdefghij Naidu KA.
-Vitamin C in human health and disease is still a mystery?
+Vitamin C in human health and condition is still a mystery?
 An overview.
 Nutr J. (2003)

 - ^ Karlowski TR, et al. Ascorbic acid for the common cold.
-A prophylactic and therapeutic trial.
+A prophylactic and wellbeing trial.
 JAMA.
 (1975)

 - ^ Cameron E, Pauling L, Leibovitz B. Ascorbic acid and cancer: a review.
 Cancer Res.
 (1979)